Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Introduction

 During the 1970s, Benoit Mandelbrot \cite{mandelbrot1982fractal,mandelbrot1997galaxy} showed how the fractal or Hausdorff dimension (introduced in 1918 by mathematician Felix Hausdorff) is a rigorous way to characterize geometrical irregularities and chaos in Nature.
 The Hausdorff dimension estimate is independent of the amplitude of such irregularities and it only depends on how they scale with size.
 These ideas have been applied to galaxy surveys as a way to test if the metric of the Universe is geometrically homogeneous and isotropic~\cite{Hogg:2004vw,scrimgeour2012wigglez,alonso2014measuring,alonso2015homogeneity,laurent201614,ntelis2017exploring,gonccalves2018cosmic,gonccalves2018measuring,HomogeneityQuasars,bengaly2018probing,gonccalves2021measuring,andrade2022angular,mittal2024cosmic,Shao:2023sxk,Shao:2024qrd}, as well as to the CMB \cite{camacho2022measurement,Shao:2025djg}.

 An important way to investigate the CP is the analysis of the cosmic homogeneity through the fractal correlation dimension $D_2$~\cite{scrimgeour2012wigglez}, specifically taking into account the advantages of being intrinsically more sensitive to the shape of the large-scale structure clustering patterns than their amplitude.
 In the literature, there are two main approaches to the use of $D_2$.
 The first one is based on the spatial 3-dimensional separation $r$ (so $D_2 = D_2(r)$) of matter tracers, such as galaxies~\cite{gonccalves2018cosmic} and quasars~\cite{gonccalves2018measuring,gonccalves2021measuring}.
 However, this analysis is model-dependent, since we need to assume a cosmological model to convert redshifts into distances, and thus it can only provide a consistency test of the CP assumption.
-The second one, is based on the angular 2-dimensional distribution of points $\theta$ (so $D_2 = D_2(\theta)$).
+The second approach is based on the two-dimensional angular distribution of points, characterized by the angular separation $\theta$ (i.e., $D_2 = D_2(\theta)$).
 Conversely from the former approach, this one can be carried out in a model independent way, because there is no conversion from redshift to distances.
-Note that this approach exhibits a reduced bin-to-bin correlations compared to the traditional two-point correlation function (2PCF)~\cite{andrade2022angular,Shao:2023sxk,Shao:2024qrd}.
-In both cases, $D_2$ determine the scale on which the universe can be defined as homogeneous.
+In both cases, $D_2$ determine the scale on which the universe can be defined as homogeneous, there is the so called homogeneity scale ($r_h$) and angular homogeneity scale ($\theta_h$).

+The homogeneity scale $r_h$ has been identified in the range $\sim 70$–$150\,h^{-1}\mathrm{Mpc}$ using data from several large-scale galaxy surveys \cite{laurent201614,HomogeneityQuasars}.
+As proposed by \cite{gonccalves2018cosmic}, its angular counterpart, $\theta_h$, exhibits a clear redshift dependence, with the transition angular scale increasing toward lower redshifts, in agreement with the expectations of the standard cosmological paradigm.
+This behavior is expected, since matter perturbations grow stronger at later epochs, making the Universe appear progressively clumpier as the redshift decreases.

+Moreover the cosmic homogeneity can be related with the cosmic composition.
+More specifically the cosmological interpretation of the matter homogeneity scale is consistent with the dependence of cosmological parameters when we assume a fiducial cosmology.
+Given this dependence, it is of interest to explore whether the homogeneity scale can be used to constrain cosmology.
+Indeed, several studies have already derived cosmological constraints from the homogeneity scale \cite{Ntelis:2018ctq,Shao:2024qrd} and references therein.